CjSong97/tutorial-v2/content/ddk/check.md

 selection actually refers to a field, or a method invocation actually refers to a method.

-//(Mention the boolean method 'methodinvocation' which defaults to true)
-//(Put in dissertation i learnt about comments??)

 ### Xtext
 ```javascript
 public static val FIELD_SELECTION_ON_METHOD =